Ram-N/Genuary_2021/README.md

 In each day's directory, you should find the following.
 - Art artifact (jpeg, png or gif) files under the images/ directory
 - A brief description of the end product, and possibly the thinking behind it, where appropriate
-- Some technical notes and challenges
+- Some technical notes and challenges (if any)
 - References, if any
-- Code (the *.py that you can run under Processing)
+- Code (typically, the *.py that you can run under Processing)

 ## Code and Common Modules

 For most of these, I am using the `Processing` Framework.
 Since I mostly code in Python, I use [the Python extension of Processing](https://py.processing.org/reference/), which is not as popular as its Java version.
 Also, I sometimes create small resuable code segments which I use in multiple projects.
 I'm sharing all my genart code, in case it is useful to others.
+These I tend to keep in a folder called `common`.

 Ram